-Management: Marketing, Certificate
+Marketing, Certificate

-The marketing option certificate outlines specialized courses in marketing for students who choose to combine instruction in college courses with work experience.
+The Marketing Certificate outlines specialized courses in marketing for students who choose to combine instruction in college courses with work experience.
 This gives a strong foundation in marketing skills.
-Courses completed satisfactorily in this certificate program will apply to the Associate in Applied Science Management: Marketing Degree.
+Courses completed satisfactorily in this certificate program will apply to the Management-Marketing Concentration, A.A.S. degree.
 This entire certificate program is offered online.